canonical/platform-engineering-docs/engineering-practices/charm-development/charm-deployment-to-staging.md

 ## Access the environment

-Once the environment has been created, you should be able to access the environment through the bastions (see [how-tos](/engineering-practices/how-to/index) if needed).
+Once the environment has been created, you should be able to access the environment through the bastions.

-## Enable Gitops
+## Enable GitOps

-The process is described in [IS ReadTheDoc site](https://canonical-information-systems-documentation.readthedocs-hosted.com/en/latest/products/devopsenv/how-to/gitops-manage-existing-model/).
+The process is described in [IS documentation](https://canonical-information-systems-documentation.readthedocs-hosted.com/en/latest/products/devopsenv/how-to/gitops-manage-existing-model/).